mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/basesourceswitcher.rst

 BaseSourceSwitcher
 ***********************

 BaseSourceSwitcher is a button group to change the map's background sources.
 The BaseSourceSwitcher allows you to switch over between the predefined source sets.
+For every sourceset a button will be displayed in the client.
+Notice that only one button can be active.

 You have the possibility to define groups.
 All sourcesets of the same group will be listed in a dropdown list with the group name as title.

 .. image:: ../../../../../figures/basesourceswitcher.png
      :scale: 80